PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Practical Exercises/Activity 3/Process-Real-Time-Data-Using-Stream-Analytics.md

         driverId,
         SUM(tripAmount) AS TripAmount
     INTO
-        [IACTripStorage]
-    FROM
+        [IACTripStorage] # Change this Output with your Storage Account FROM
-        [IACTripEventHub] TIMESTAMP BY EventProcessedUtcTime
-    GROUP BY driverId, TumblingWindow(second, 10)
+        [IACTripEventHub] TIMESTAMP BY EventProcessedUtcTime  # Change this Input with your EventHub Name GROUP BY driverId, TumblingWindow(second, 10)
     HAVING COUNT(*) > 1
     ```